 The senior hockey team (above) never fail to impress with how hard they work for each other.
 They are truly a ´team´.
 Their organisation and communication on the pitch are second to none.
 As a result they have played some great hockey this season.

 Congratulations to Millie Howard, who was selected to represent the area at the North Yorkshire Schools Cross Country Championships and finished 4th in the senior girls race.
-As a result, she has been selected to represent North Yorkshire at an inter-counties competition at the start of February and at the English Schools Cross Country Championships in March.
+As a result, she was selected to represent North Yorkshire at an inter-counties competition in February, which she won.
+She then went on to finish 29th at the English Schools Cross Country Championships in March.

 HIGHLIGHTS OF 2013/14

 Three students now in the Sixth Form were selected to represent the county in the prestigious English Schools Track & Field Championships held in Birmingham in July 2014.